yamdraco/dploy/README.md

 This node module aims to listen to change in repositories in Bitbucket and Github and if the repository and branch matches, it would run a specific script to suit your needs such as deploy script.
 You will need to set up hooks in Bitbucket or Github repository and then also deploy the script and repo to each of ur machine.

+The application runs on express server and listen to a specific port in github

 # Installation
 **Install on server**
 Pull the repository from the server and install and run its module, a sample config.json and bash script file need to be in place before it can run.
 The bash script need to be executable, so permission change might be needed.